+2.5.1 A student must submit their appeal in writing on a prescribed readmission appeal form, with full motivation and supporting documentation, to the Faculty Administration by either the last day of the re-examination period or within five (5) working days of receiving notification of readmission refusal, whichever date is the latest.
+The Faculty Administration must forward the appeal, together with a copy of the student's study record and the letter in which the student was informed that he/she was being refused readmission, to the Faculty Management Committee.

+31 It is good practice to include the faculty student academic rep on the committee hearing the appeal

-- 2.4.1 A student must submit their appeal in writing on a prescribed readmission appeal form, with full motivation and supporting documentation, to the Faculty Administration by either the last day of the re-examination period or within five (5) working days of receiving notification of readmission refusal, whichever date is the latest.
-The Faculty Administration must forward the appeal, together with a copy of the student's study record and the letter in which the student was informed that he/she was being refused readmission, to the Faculty Management Committee. - 2.4.2 The Faculty Management Committee will then handle the appeal where consideration could be given to factors such as: - (a) The student's academic record. - (b) The appropriateness of the reasons for the refusal to readmit the student - (c) Whether there are any special circumstances related to the student's unsatisfactory academic performance that should be taken into account and which could mitigate against refusing readmission - 2.4.3 A statement of the outcome of the appeal and a motivation for the decision reached must be communicated to and placed on the student's record by the Faculty Administration.
+- 2.5.2 The Faculty Management Committee or the committee identified by the faculty to do so will then handle the appeal where consideration could be given to factors such as: - (a) The student's academic record and whether they are close to completing all the modules in the qualification. - (b) Whether the student participated in programmes and activities to enhance their academic progress. - (c) Whether there are any special circumstances related to the student's unsatisfactory academic performance that should be taken into account and which could mitigate against refusing readmission. - 2.5.3 A statement of the outcome of the appeal and a motivation for the decision reached must be communicated to and placed on the student's record by the Faculty Administration.